Congratulations to the 2016 Regional Envirothon

 to adopt a law modeled on the Standard Act.
 On August 4, 1937, the

 first conservation district, the Brown Creek District included the

 birthplace of Dr. Hugh Hammond Bennett, the first Chief of the Soil

 Conservation Service - commonly referred to as the father of soil

 conservation.
 By 1938, twenty-seven states had followed suit, and by

 the late 1940s, all fifty states had adopted similar legislation.

 Districtís laws were adopted in the 1960s by Puerto Rico and the

 Virgin Islands, and in the 1980s by the District of Columbia, Guam,

 and the Northern Mariana Islands.
-The Erie County SWCD was formed on
+Niagara County SWCD was formed on

 What Do Districts Do?